SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation_long.md

 ---

-# How to submit jobs arrays
+# How to submit job arrays

 ## That trivial example can be queued on 100 tasks with
 ```